DIDSR/pediatricIQphantoms/README.rst

 How to use this repo and the Pediatric IQ Phantoms
 --------------------------------------------------

-**pediatricIQphantoms** provides examples for how to use the pediatric IQ phantoms, (available to download and use directly from `Zenodo <https://zenodo.org/doi/10.5281/zenodo.10064035>`_) or generate new phantom instances using the provided `phantom generation functions <src/pediatricIQphantoms/make_phantoms.py>`_.
+**pediatricIQphantoms `Documentation`_** provides further details on the `rationale <https://pediatriciqphantoms.readthedocs.io/en/latest/usage.html#intended-purpose>`_, usage, and examples for how to use the pediatric IQ phantoms, (available to download and use directly from `Zenodo <https://zenodo.org/doi/10.5281/zenodo.10064035>`_) or generate new phantom instances using the provided `phantom generation functions <src/pediatricIQphantoms/make_phantoms.py>`_.

 Several examples are provided on how to use these functions: